haje01/forword/README.md

 ## English

 ## Introduction
-forword is a library for quickly detecting and replacing forbidden words in text messages.
-It reads forbidden words from a text file and efficiently searches for them in given text messages.
-The library is provided in multiple programming language implementations.
+forword is a simple library for quickly searching forbidden words in text messages.
+It reads a text file containing forbidden words and rapidly detects them within any given text message.
+It is available as implementations for various programming languages.

 ### Main Features
-- Loading text files containing forbidden words
+- Load a text file with forbidden words
-- Fast search of forbidden words in given text
+- Fast search for forbidden words in any text
-- Search capability even when forbidden words contain spaces or symbols
+- Detects forbidden words even when they are interleaved with spaces or symbols
-- Replacement function for detected forbidden words
+- Provides functionality to replace detected forbidden words
-- Multi-language support (UTF-8)
+- Supports multiple languages (UTF-8)

 ### Supported Languages

-The following languages are supported.
-For all supported languages, accented characters are normalized to their base form and the search is case-insensitive.
+The library supports the following languages and character sets.
+For every supported language, accented characters are normalized to their base form and searches are case-insensitive.

 - **Latin-based:**
   - English